Pulaski County Special School District: History

-LRSD vs. PCSSD (Desegregation)
+LRSD vs. PCSSD (desegregation)

-Prior to July 1, 2016, the three school districts within the county—Little Rock School District (LRSD), North Little Rock School District (NLRSD), and Pulaski County Special School District (PCSSD)—have been involved in a desegregation case that the courts determined were unconstitutionally segregated and placed under court supervision since 1982.
+Prior to July 1, 2016, the three school districts within the county—Little Rock School District (LRSD), North Little Rock School District (NLRSD), and Pulaski County Special School District (PCSSD)—had been involved in a desegregation case that the courts determined were unconstitutionally segregated and placed under court supervision since 1982.
 The Pulaski County Special School District had a segregated administrative structure well into the late 1970s.
 Viola Harris was the Assistant Superintendent for the segregated schools located in the rural predominantly Black communities of Pulaski County encompassing College Station, Sweet Home, Pankey, McAlmont and others.
 The Black teachers and principals reported to Viola Harris, and were paid significantly less than their white counterparts in the Pulaski County Special School District.
 The current Harris Elementary School was named to honor Viola Harris and her dedication to the education of Black students in the rural communities of Pulaski County.
 Students in the Black Schools received the discarded and outdated textbooks from the white schools in the PCSSD.
 The desegregation litigation sought remedies for these historical disparities.

 After numerous actions were satisfied, the courts determined that LRSD to be unitary (or integrated) and generally coterminous with Little Rock's boundaries.
 In doing so, these actions led to the annexation of J. A. Fair High School and other schools from PCSSD to LRSD in 1987.
 In 2007, the courts determined that all actions by LRSD were completed and that court supervision continues until NLRSD and PCSSD actions are completed.